-- Don’t soak rice for long time.
+- Don’t soak rice for a long time.
 30 minutes will be enough for basmati rice.

 - Avoid frying the veggies for a long time otherwise, it will get soggy and will not look good while stacking.

 Maqluba is the complete meal!
-So you don’t need many things to add in serving.
+So you don’t need many things to add to serving.
 Simply the yogurt and veg salad will add value to this dish.
 I like Fattoush and Tabbouleh with Dakous which is the famous Kabsa or Mandi sauce.

 This is also the reason for imbalanced stock and rice.
 Here the stock is sufficient to cook the rice.
 Temperature management to cook the rice is also very important.
 If the rice is initially cooked at on high temperature then the rice grain expands so rapidly and when it 60% cooked turn the heat to low so it makes steam and the rest of the rice will cook on steam.